Resources on Campus

-UO Employee Assistance Program, Canopy, formerly called Cascade Centers, – Canopy provides a wide variety of employee resources, services and assistance.
+UO Employee Assistance Program Canopy – Canopy provides a wide variety of employee resources, services and assistance.
 For example:

 - Crisis Counseling: Clinical staff is available to triage crisis calls or speak with anyone requesting a counselor by phone, or to meet with employees for individual counseling sessions.
 Clinical staff are available 24/7 and immediately available for all callers.

 - Legal Counseling: Legal staff is available to provide free telephone consultations, information and assistance.

 Lane County Legal Aid and Advocacy Center – Lane County Legal Aid provides legal assistance to persons in economic and social need in Lane County and provides a range of programs, services, resources and advocacy.

 White Bird Clinic – White Bird Clinic provides crisis counseling, medical and mental health care, substance abuse treatment, information and referrals.

 341 E 12th Ave., phone: 541-687-4000 (crisis line, available 24/7)